Take the Elective

 - Because of the nature of this role, all volunteers will be subject to a DBS check (paid for by the project).

--Training takes place in Fulton Building which is accessble by wheelchair and for which full accessibility information can be found here:
+-Training usually takes place in Fulton Building which is accessible by wheelchair and for which full accessibility information can be found here:

 - We are getting full accessibility information from the schools and we can arrange alternative transport to get there.